danmayer/coverband/README.md

 ## Notes

-* Using Redis 2.x gem, while supported is extremely slow and not recommended.
+* Using Redis 2.x gem, while supported, is extremely slow and not recommended.
 It will have a much larger impact on overhead performance.
 * This has been tested in Ruby 1.9.3, 2 and is running in production on Sinatra, Rails 2.3.x, and Rails 3.2.x
 * No 1.8.7 support
 * There is a performance impact which is why the gem supports sampling.
-On low traffic sites I am running a sample rake of 20% and on very high traffic sites I am sampling at 1% which still gives excellent data
+On low traffic sites I am running a sample rake of 20% and on very high traffic sites I am sampling at 1%, which still gives excellent data
-* I believe there are possible ways to get even better data using the new Ruby2 TracePoint API
+* I believe there are possible ways to get even better data using the new [Ruby2 TracePoint API](http://www.ruby-doc.org/core/TracePoint.html)
-* Make sure to add any folders you want to ignore like `vendor` and possibly `lib` as it can help to reduce performance overhead.
+* Make sure to ignore any folders like `vendor` and possibly `lib` as it can help reduce performance overhead

 ## Usage

-After installing the gem you likely want to get the rake tasks configured as well as the rack middle ware.
+After installing the gem, you likely want to get the rake tasks configured as well as the rack middleware.

 #### Configuring Rake

-Either add the below to your `Rakefile` or to a file included in you Rakefile
+Either add the below to your `Rakefile` or to a file included in your Rakefile

 	require 'coverband'
 	Coverband.configure do |config|